-Kansas City Chiefs schedule takeaways:
+Kansas City Chiefs schedule this week

 - The Kansas City Chiefs schedule for the 2021 NFL season starts out like gangbusters with games against conference title contenders in that of the Cleveland Browns and Baltimore Ravens.